‘I’ll always remember her smile’: Camilla’s TV tribute to Queen on eve of funeral

 Following her wedding to Charles in 2005, Camilla very gradually took on a more prominent position within the royal family, including riding next to the Queen in her Diamond Jubilee carriage procession in 2012.

-She also began to attend the State Opening of Parliament and was made a Privy Counsellor in 2016 ahead of the Queen’s official 90th birthday.
+She also began to attend the State Opening of parliament and was made a privy counsellor in 2016 ahead of the Queen’s official 90th birthday.

 Now her style is Her Majesty and she is expected to be crowned Queen at the King’s coronation.